Find out about how to apply for a fire service, how much they cost and the associated responsibilities and conditions that are involved.

 How to apply for a fire service

-- Submit your request using BuilderNet.
-If you are not a regular BuilderNet user, please use our Guest Account option to log in.
+- Use BuilderNet to submit your application.
+(If you are not a regular BuilderNet user, you can use our Guest Account option).

 - We will email an invoice to you, detailing the associated fees.